 A Simple Interest Loan or Simple Interest Mortgage is the term used by the mortgage and loan industry to describe a particular type of loan that uses simple interest calculations to accrue interest daily.
 The interest is calculated as the daily interest rate times the number of days between payments.
 When payments are missed or are insufficient to cover the interest due, the unpaid interest is tracked as a separate interest balance and not added to the principal.

-In my opinion, a Simple Interest Loan provides the easiest way to track the repayment of a loan that involves frequent late payments, early payments, missed payments, extra payments, or partial payments.
+A Simple Interest Loan provides one of the easiest ways to track the repayment of a loan that involves frequent late payments, early payments, missed payments, extra payments, or partial payments.
 Why?
 Two main reasons: (1) the interest calculations are easy to understand and are based on the actual payment dates, (2) the calculations can be implemented within a spreadsheet without much confusion or complexity.

 The Simple Interest Loan is particularly useful for people who are not professional lenders, and who are just looking for a simple yet flexible way to offer and track a loan.
 Continue reading below the download block to learn more about simple interest loans.

 Simple Interest Loan Calculatorfor Excel